 TASTE OF BALI KOPI LUWAK

-I am not a coffee connoisseur by no means, but coming from Croatia, a country with a strong hedonistic coffee culture where Italian espresso and Turkish coffee are sipped daily side by side, I am used to strong coffee flavors.
+I am not a coffee connoisseur by any means, but coming from Croatia, a country with a strong hedonistic coffee culture where Italian espresso and Turkish coffee are sipped daily side by side, I am used to strong coffee flavors.

 ETHICAL CONCERNS OF THE MASS PRODUCTION

 If you would like to taste cat coffee, you should look for pure kofi luwak labeled as ”Certified Wild Kopi Luwak’ which grants that the cat poop coffee is made from wild civets poo.
-Buying wild kopi luwak from certified sellers takes away any ethical concerns related to consuming the poop coffee.
+Buying wild kopi luwak from certified sellers takes away any ethical concerns related to consuming poop coffee.

 Always opt for certified wild kopi luwak.